 Kara C. Taggart, MD is an experienced urologist, board certified by the American Board of Urology and a member of the American Urological Association.
 She practices general adult urology, seeing a wide range of patients and full spectrum of urologic diseases.
 She has a special interest in kidney stones and the endoscopic management of bladder tumors and BPH.
 Dr. Taggart earned her medical degree in 1996 from Uniformed Services University of the Health Sciences and completed her internship in general surgery and her residency in urology at National Naval Medical Center.
 She joined St. Luke's Clinic – Mountain States Urology in 2008, after serving in the Navy as a urologist.

-Maggie Vuturo, MD specializes in all aspects of adult female and male incontinence, overactive bladder, pelvic organ prolapse, post-prostatectomy incontinence, sacral nerve stimulation, and complex urodynamics.
+Maggie Vuturo, MD, specializes in all aspects of adult female and male incontinence, overactive bladder, pelvic organ prolapse, neurogenic bladder, post-prostatectomy incontinence, sacral nerve stimulation, and complex urodynamics.
 She also treats general urologic conditions.
-Dr. Vuturo earned her medical degree and completed her urology residency at the University of Arizona, and completed her fellowship in female urology and male voiding dysfunction at Cedars-Sinai Hospital.
-She joined St. Luke's Clinic – Mountain States Urology in 2011.
+Dr. Vuturo earned her medical degree and completed her urology residency at the University of Arizona, and completed her fellowship in female urology and male voiding dysfunction at Cedars-Sinai Hospital in Los Angeles, CA. She joined St. Luke's Mountain States Urology in 2011.